 Working at the FBI

-In 2001, the now 72-year-old Mueller was nominated to be the FBI Director by President George W. Bush.
+In 2001, the then 57-year-old Mueller was nominated to be the FBI Director by President George W. Bush.
 After the Bush administration, Mueller was asked to continue his tenure for two more years by President Obama.
 Eventually, in 2013, James Comey, the Deputy Attorney General to Mueller at the time, took over as FBI Director.

 Mueller retired from the FBI in 2013 and started serving as a consulting professor and the Arthur and Frank Payne Distinguished Lecturer at Stanford University, where he taught cyber-security for a year.